Name: John Cooley

 Frankly, I would think that with all the sons that John Cooley had, one

-named Thomas.
-But it would also not have been uncommon to name the second
+were named Thomas.
+But it would also not have been uncommon to name the

-son after the mother's father.
-That would have been Edward.
-And let's say
+second son after the mother's father.
+That appears to have been John Jr.

-that their first daughter was named after her maternal grandmother.
-It's
+And let's say their first daughter was named after her maternal grandmother.

-wild and reckless speculation but it's all we have.
-Shall we look for an
+It's wild and reckless speculation but it's all we have.
+Shall we look for

-Edward and Hannah Perrin?
-How about an Edward and Hannah Rice?4
+an John and Hannah Perrin?
+How about a John and Hannah

 Whoever John Cooley's wife was, the family she was born into may have